Have you ever wondered if applesauce is as good for you as apples since, well, it seems to be pretty much just made up of apples right?

 A cup of applesauce will give you about 184 mg.
 Potassium is important for many things, such as healthy heart functioning and muscle contraction.
 It’s recommended that adults get about 4.7 grams per day.
 However, there are medical conditions that can affect this so talk to your doctor about your potassium levels if you’re unsure.

 Fresh fruits and veggies are well-known for providing plenty of vitamins and minerals we need.
 Vitamin C particularly helps your body heal wounds more effectively and repair bones and teeth.
 Women are advised to get 75 mg per day and men 90 mg per day.

-Conclusion: For Weight Loss, Apples are better – less calories, lower glycemic index, and more fiber.
-For Overall health its pretty much a tossup
+Conclusion: For Weight Loss, Apples are better – less calories, lower glycemic index, and more fiber per calorie.

 But… Is applesauce good for dieting

 In one study, individuals who ate apples and pears daily lost more weight than those who ate the same number of calories in the form of oat cookies.
-Their blood sugar levels were also lower than those who ate oat cookies.
+Their blood sugar levels were also lower than those who ate oat cookies.(2)

 By eating applesauce a few times a week, you will benefit from its natural fiber, nutrients and healing properties.
 Not only will you experience greater health, you can use applesauce as an appetite suppresser while enjoying its sweet and delicious taste.